16 - 19 Bursary Fund

 You can apply for a discretionary bursary if you aren’t eligible for a vulnerable bursary but you need financial help to stay on in a school, college or training provider.
 Your school, college or training provider will decide who receives a discretionary bursary, how much they get, and what it can be used for.

-The School has produced further information for students and parents, including the eligibility criteria and how to apply:
+The School has produced further information for students and parents, including the eligibility criteria for the academic year 2017-18 and how to apply:

 - Information for students